Commercial Energy Audit Checklist

 How can we ensure energy audit recommendations are independent and objective?

-Independence is supported by selecting an auditor who provides evidence-based recommendations.
+Independence is supported by selecting an auditor who provides evidence-based recommendations and one who is not promoting or benefiting from offering particular product-based solutions.
 Clear scope definition and governance arrangements also support objectivity.

 What internal approvals are usually needed before commissioning an energy audit?